-Prior to the introduction of the double taxation treaty passport (DTTP) scheme, atime-consuming and onerous process was required for each and every loan issued.
+Prior to the introduction of the double taxation treaty passport (DTTP) scheme, a time-consuming and onerous process was required for each and every loan issued.
 The overseas lender had to prove its tax residence status with its home country fiscal authority and submit this proof to HMRC along with the loan documentation.
-In the interim, while clearance was awaited, the UK borrower may be required to deduct income tax at source leaving the lender in aless than satisfactory position.
-However, many standardised loan agreements also provided for ‘gross-up’ clauses requiring the borrower to make good any tax deductions which would impact the lender’s return.
-This would put the borrower at aparticular disadvantage from acash flow perspective.
-The problem was particularly severe when dealing with loans
+In the interim, while clearance was awaited, the UK borrower may be required to deduct income tax at source leaving the lender in a less than satisfactory position.
+However, many standardised loan agreements also provided for ‘gross-up’ clauses requiring the borrower to make good any tax deduc

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Already a subscriber?
 Login